 Now, I don’t know that Jane Russell was necessarily a revolutionary.
 She was an avid pro-lifer, who apparently tried to convert Marilyn Monroe to Christianity.
 Marilyn is quoted as saying “Jane tried to convert me (to religion) and I tried to introduce her to Freud”.
 Not such a silly billy, that Marilyn.
 She needn’t have appeared so compliant, so breathlessly sweet and dull.
 All’s I’m saying is that there’s a certain weight in being authentic – and grumpy authenticity should be just as regaled as pop-tart sweet authenticity.
 I’ve never been a particularly good fibber (you can usually tell what’s whirring in my brain by my expression) – but I do believe that responding earnestly is better than responding happily ‘just because’.
 It saves lots of uncomfortable-ness further down the line, and nips mis-communication in the bud.

 I’m not suggesting you should be rude.
 But I am inviting you to see the beauty in being steadfastly disagreeable.

-Here’s Ruby Slipper’s agreeably disagreeable photo blog, inspired by the hair flowers, luxe waves, lethal curves and strong jaw of Jane Russell.
+Here’s Ruby Assembly’s agreeably disagreeable photo blog, inspired by the hair flowers, luxe waves, lethal curves and strong jaw of Jane Russell.
 There’s even an embedded out-take from Gentlemen Prefer Blondes to cheer your spirits!